Prologue by David Neuman, director Magasin 3 Stockholm Konsthall

-Subject and Dedication M C M X C essay by Bo Nilsson, curator Moderna Museet, Stockholm (1990)
+Subject and dedication M C M X C, essay by Bo Nilsson, Swedish art critic and museum director

 At the writing of this article the painting by Leonard Forslund currently on view at Magasin 3 was still being executed.
 Consequently, any attempt at a detailed description of it is a hazardous enterprise.
 However, I do not believe that the changes that remain will be so radical as to affect the general character of the work.